Skip to main content

 Do I need to submit translations of my official documents?

 Yes.
-All foreign documents, such as final transcripts and letters of recommendation originally written in another language, must be translated by an official translator.
-Transcripts do not need to be converted to a U.S. grade scale.
+All foreign documents, such as final transcripts and letters of recommendation originally written in another language, must be translated by an official translator (e.g. academic institution, EdUSA, official translator with notary).
+Transcripts do not need to be converted to a U.S. grade scale, but a note describing the equivalent of high pass, middle pass, lowest passing, and failing ranges should be included in the application materials

 Is a standardized test, such as the GRE or GMAT, required for admission?

-For the MIA, MPP, MCEPA, MAS-IA, and the concurrent degree programs, we do not require nor consider GRE or GMAT scores; for the Ph.D. program, it is optional for Fall 2024.
+For the MAS-IA and concurrent degree programs, we do not require nor consider GRE or GMAT scores.

 What are the GPA requirements?
 (MIA, MPP and MCEPA only)